What is social impact storytelling?

 - Presenting emotional testimony or pictures of beneficiaries that you serve

-- Dashboards full of pie charts, bar charts on how many meals you served
+- Dashboards full of pie charts and bar charts on how many meals you served

-Imagine yourself spending several weeks or months building an impact dashboard.
-Now you have your first chance to explain to your board.
-The purpose of communicating social impact is to clearly and transparently share the results of specific impact experiments.
-The impact experiment aims to get feedback from stakeholders that can confirm some of your hypotheses.
-Experiments can be related to product/program need validation, product/solution fit, or any other.
-Imagine you have designed your experiment to collect data from internal and/or external sources.
+Imagine you have spent several weeks or months creating an impact dashboard and can present it to your board.
+The purpose of communicating social impact is to clearly and transparently share the results of specific impact experiments with stakeholders to gather feedback and confirm hypotheses.
+These experiments can be related to product/program need validation, product/solution fit, or any other relevant area.
+You have designed your experiment to collect data from internal and/or external sources.

 - If We...